danchris1029/Face-Detector-Adaboost/README.md

-# Face Detection using Adaboost and Classifier Cascades
+# Face Detection Using Adaboost And Classifier Cascades

 ## Abstract